openstack/skyline-console/doc/source/user/storage.rst

 #.
 On the :guilabel:`Create Volume` page, specify the following values.

-   :guilabel:`Available Zone`: Select a availability zone for the volume.
+   :guilabel:`Availability Zone`: Select a availability zone for the volume.

    :guilabel:`Data Source Type`: Select one of the following options: